 Full Facelifts

-A full facelift gives patients a more youthful appearance by reshaping the lower half of the face and smoothing out deep creases around the mouth and nose.
+A full facelift gives you a more youthful appearance by reshaping the lower half of the face and smoothing out deep creases around the mouth and nose.
 It also removes hanging skin around the jawline and fat under the chin and in the neck.
 There are two types of full facelift:

 SMAS Lift